 Remember that we can find the sources in nature.Solution

 The different sources of water that form clouds when the water vapor from them cools, are: seas, rivers, and plants.
 They are all natural water sources we can find around us.

 What type of clouds is Uma the Weather Fairy reporting about?Hints

 What do the clouds look like?
 They are fluffy and kind of like sheep.
 Which cloud type appears like sheep?

 Look at the different clouds.
 Which ones look most like the ones in Uma's forecast?Solution

 Uma the Weather Fairy is reporting about cumulus clouds.
-We know this because the image of the clouds shows mid-level clouds that's shape have clear edges and look like sheep.
+We know this because the image of the clouds shows mid-level clouds whose shape have clear edges and look like sheep.